phkoenig/brain-db-products/docs/README_EXTRACTION_PIPELINE_CHANGES.md

 ## 🎯 Overview

-This document tracks all the changes made to the data extraction pipeline during development, from the initial web scraping approach to the current AI-only pipeline.
+This document tracks all the changes made to the data extraction pipeline during development, from the initial web scraping approach to the current AI-only pipeline with database schema optimization.

 ## 📋 Major Pipeline Evolution